jdoleary/Spellmasons/docs/TasksCurrentPriority.md

 ## Monday
-- bug: shielded damage doesn't update until you move your mouse after you take damage
 - validate: Ending turn more than once
     - validate ending turn rapidly at end of level
 - Multiplayer Save/Load
     - What happens when a singleplayer tries to join a multiplayer save
     - what happens when multiplayer tries to join a singple player save
-    - prevent loading if game is already started
 - WSPie Private Games
 - Cache Targeting to prevent desyncs on multiplayer